The practice is a RCVS Veterinary Nurse training centre and has a dedicated team of qualified and student Veterinary Nurses.

 qualified as a clinical coach and tutors the trainee nurses.

 We were very pleased to welcome qualified nurse Tina Buxton back to the

 practice!
 Tina worked here for several years about fifteen years ago, and after some time spent working in neighbouring practices,

 decided that she would like to come and work for us again!
 Tina enjoys carrying out nurse consults and has a particular interest in

 behavioural problems and nutrition.
 Tina also undertakes work as a clinical coach training nurse students in the practice.
-Felicity
+The latest

-They are great fun and are intended to help with the socialisation of puppies.
-The nurses also give an educational talk on a different
+owners.
+They are great fun and enjoyed immensely by owners, nurses and puppies alike.
+The nurses also give an educational talk

 on a different topic at each puppy socialisation class.